ZHISHANN/TemperatureAndLightIntensitySensor/README.md

 - Configure the pin of data to OUTPUT OPEN DRAIN mode, others as OUTPUT PUSH PULL mode

 ## Setup in LCD
+- Before connect the LCD to the microcontroller, a level shifter needed to connected before connect to LCD from microcontroller.
+- The lower level side of the level shifter connected to the microcontroller and 3.3V, the higher level side of the level shifter connected to the LCD and 5V.
+Both side also need to be connect to ground.
 - Initalise the LCD before sending anything to LCD.
 Refer to --> [Link](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Src/LCD.c), function lcdInit().
 - To display on LCD, can send LCD command to let the LCD know what to do, LCD command can refer to [Link](https://electronicsforu.com/resources/learn-electronics/16x2-lcd-pinout-diagram)
 - For displaying string or number in float, can configure in the eclipse with following step :